Vienna has a typical dry continental climate, with warm summers and cold winters.

 For example, the local authorities and house owners clear the sidewalks and roads remarkably quickly, and public transport is rarely troubled (though delays can occur).

 Consider sturdy boots or walking shoes should you wish to wander around on foot.
-The streets and pavements can get mucky after snow, and grit and salt can do unpleasant things with your shoes if you haven’t got the proper footwear.
+The streets and pavements can get mucky after snow, and grit can do unpleasant things with your shoes if you haven’t got the proper footwear.

 What to expect in summer